 About:

-Cosmos ‘Candy Stripe’ wows with elegant single white flowers that have dark pink or pinkish-red edges on the petals.
+These plants wow with elegant white flowers with dark pink or pinkish-red edges on the petals.
 The central florets are bright yellow.
 ‘Candy Stripe’ flowers from early summer until the arrival of the first frosts in the fall.

 16. Cosmos ‘Cupcakes Blush’